 Runner beans freeze well which is great as you may well have more than you can eat fresh and there is nothing more satisfying than filling the freezer with homegrown produce to see you through winter.

 To freeze prepare the beans and blanche or add to a pan of boiling water for 2-3 minutes.
 Then transfer to a bowl of cold water until completely cool, drain and freeze in suitable amounts.
 Once frozen they will keep up to 6 months.

 Weeds can cause havoc with runner bean plants.

 Not only do they compete for the much-needed nutrients, moisture and space in the soil, but they can even restrict the growth of young plants.

 By removing the weeds little and often they will not be allowed to take over and the result will be healthier bean plants and a bigger harvest.

 Slugs and Sails

 Black bean aphids or black fly as they are more commonly known are probably the most common pest of the runner bean here in the UK.
-Tiny as they are they can severely weaken plants and attract ants which feed off the honey dew left behind.
+Tiny as they are, they can severely weaken plants and attract ants that feed off the honeydew left behind.